 We believe that adjusted EBITDA provides useful information to investors and others in understanding and evaluating our operating results in the same manner as our management and board of directors.
 Nevertheless, use of adjusted EBITDA has limitations as an analytical tool, and you should not consider it in isolation or as a substitute for analysis of our financial results as reported under GAAP.
-Some of these limitations are: (1) although depreciation and amortization are non-cash charges, the capitalized software that is amortized will need to be replaced in the future, and adjusted EBITDA does not reflect cash capital expenditure requirements for such replacements or for new capital expenditure requirements; (2) adjusted EBITDA does not reflect changes in, or cash requirements for, our working capital needs; (3) adjusted EBITDA does not reflect tax payments or receipts that may represent a reduction or increase in cash available to us; and (5) other companies, including companies in our industry, may calculate adjusted EBITDA alongside our other GAAP-based financial performance measures, net (loss) income, the most directly comparable GAAP measure, for each of the periods indicated.
+Some of these limitations are: (1) although depreciation and amortization are non-cash charges, the capitalized software that is amortized will need to be replaced in the future, and adjusted EBITDA does not reflect cash capital expenditure requirements for such replacements or for new capital expenditure requirements; (2) adjusted EBITDA does not reflect changes in, or cash requirements for, our working capital needs; (3) adjusted EBITDA does not reflect the potentially dilutive impact of equity-based compensation; (4) adjusted EBITDA does not reflect tax payments or receipts that may represent a reduction or increase in cash available to us; and (5) other companies, including companies in our industry, may calculate adjusted EBITDA or similarly titled measures differently, which reduces the usefulness of the metric as a comparative measure.
+Because of these and other limitations, you should consider adjusted EBITDA alongside our other GAAP-based financial performance measures, net (loss) income and our other GAAP financial results.
+The following table presents a reconciliation of adjusted EBITDA to net (loss) income, the most directly comparable GAAP measure, for each of the periods indicated.

-Year Ended December 31, ths Ended iber 30, 2012 2013 2014 2014 2015 (in thousand ls) (unau dited) Net (loss) income \$(5,091) \$ (889) \$ (623) \$ 613 \$ (6,825) Interest expense, net 342 292 348 257 404 Provision for (benefit from) income taxes 57 118 (89) 107 (374) Depreciation and amortization expense 2,532 2,455 2,512 1,745 4,244 Stock-based compensation expense 2,296 176 376 264 900 Total net adjustments \$ 5,227 \$3,041 \$3,147 \$ 2,373 \$ 5,174 Adjusted EBITDA \$ 136 \$2,152 \$2,524 \$ 2,986 \$ (1,651)
+Year Ended December 31, ths Ended ber 30, 2012 2012 2013 2014 2014 2015 (in thousand ls) (unau dited) Net (loss) income \$(5,091) \$ (889) \$ (623) \$ 613 \$ (6,825) Interest expense, net 342 292 348 257 404 Provision for (benefit from) income taxes 57 118 (89) 107 (374) Depreciation and amortization expense 2,532 2,455 2,512 1,745 4,244 Stock-based compensation expense 2,296 176 376 264 900 Total net adjustments \$ 5,227 \$3,041 \$3,147 \$ 2,373 \$ 5,174 Adjusted EBITDA \$ 136 \$2,152 \$2,524 \$ 2,986 \$ (1,651)

 (3) Adjusted gross margin represents gross profit plus amortization expenses related to acquisitions.
 Adjusted gross margin is a key measure used by management to understand and evaluate our core operating performance and trends and to generate future operating plans.
 The exclusion of amortization expenses related to acquisitions facilitates comparisons of our operating performance on a period-to-period basis.
 Adjusted gross margin is not a measure calculated in accordance with GAAP.
 We believe that adjusted gross margin provides useful information to investors and others in understanding and evaluating our operating results in the same manner as our management and board of directors.
-Nevertheless, our use of adjusted gross margin has limitations as an analytical tool, and you should not consider it in isolation or as a substitute for analysis of our financial results.
+Nevertheless, our use of adjusted gross margin has limitations as an analytical tool, and you should not consider it in isolation or as a substitute for analysis of our financial results as reported under GAAP.
+You should consider adjusted gross margin alongside our other GAAP-based financial performance measures, gross profit and our other GAAP financial results.
 The following table presents a reconciliation of adjusted gross margin to gross profit, the most directly comparable GAAP measure, for each of the periods indicated.

-Year Ended December 31, nths Ended nber 30,
+Year Ended December 31, ths Ended iber 30,

 2012 2013 2014 2014 2015

 (in thousands)

-(unav (unaudited)
+' ' (unaudited)

-\$ 15,791 \$ 21,341 \$ 30,332 \$ 22,059 \$ 28,290
+Gross profit \$ 15,791 \$ 21,341 \$ 30,332 \$ 22,059 \$ 28,290

-161 23 249 171 1,369
+Amortization expense related to acquisitions 161 23 249 171 1,369

-\$ 15,952 \$ 21,364 \$ 30,581 \$ 22,230 \$ 29,659
+Adjusted gross margin \$ 15,952 \$ 21,364 \$ 30,581 \$ 22,230 \$ 29,659

-2012 \$ 15,791 161 December 31, 2012 2013 \$ 15,791 \$ 21,341 161 23 December 31, 2012 2013 2014 (in thousands) \$ 15,791 \$ 21,341 \$ 30,332 161 23 249 December 31, Septen 2012 2013 2014 2014 (in thousands) \$ 15,791 \$ 21,341 \$ 30,332 \$ 22,059 161 23 249 171